 What are somen noodles?

 Somen is a type of thin noodle made from wheat flour and one of the most common noodles used in East Asia, including Japan.
-Since it is mainly sold as dried form, it is available year-round in supermarkets.
-However, since it is most often eaten cold rather than hot, it is well known as a standard summer dish in Japanese households.
+It is mainly sold as dried form and is available year-round in supermarkets.
+However, since it is most often eaten cold rather than hot, it is well known for being a standard summer dish in Japanese households.